 Skunk Behavior and Temperament

-Some of a skunk's personality traits, such as being stubborn and headstrong, can make them a challenge to live with.
+Some of a skunk's personality traits, such as being stubborn and headstrong, can make it a challenge to live with.
 They are not low-maintenance pets.
 Fortunately, pet skunks are also friendly, loving, very entertaining, and playful.
 They are active, curious, and will get into everything.
 If items go missing, your skunk may have stolen them to make its bed softer.

 Skunks don't tolerate being housed in a cage for extended periods of time.
 They need a skunk-proof play area and lots of stimulation.
 As they are natural diggers, you will have to expect scratches on you woodwork from your skunk's sharp claws and teeth.

 Spaying and neutering are needed because the skunk is an induced ovulator.
 This means that the male and female skunk are very aggressive with each other in order to make the female fertile.
 This can result in injuries to the skunk as well as to humans.

 Housing the Skunk

 It is best to keep a pet skunk indoors as it won't have its spraying defense against predators.
 Indoors, provide a large dog kennel for your skunk—as big as you can find.
 While your skunk will want to be out roaming about the house, it needs that safe place.
 When you are away from home, you can confine it in the kennel to keep it (and your house) safe.
 Outdoors, provide a pen that is at least 6-by-6-by-3-feet, with a nest box attached.

 Your home will need to be escape-proof to keep your skunk safe and contained.
 If your skunk is able to get loose, it can cover miles in a day and it will lack any homing instinct.
 Once your skunk is gone, it won't find its way back.
 If you want to take your skunk out of the house, it is a good idea to harness train it from an early age.